joey-qytyku/OS-90-i386/docs/dosvm.md

 # The kernel

 The kernel is 32-bit but needs to drop into DOS to perform file IO and trap out of it to do 32-bit disk IO.

-A VM is not created for th
+## EnterV86

+This function takes a pointer to a trap frame and enters V86 using IRET.
+This function can do two things: return to caller when an virtual IRET occurs or not return at all to run a program until an IRQ happens.

+The former requires MonitorV86 to re-enter the caller code by restoring the context which is saved by EnterV86 into a buffer.
+The monitor basically destroys its stack frame like any other routine, in this case, by calling ShootdownV86.
+This function restores the old context from the caller.
+The stacks can be changed in this process because ESP is restored from the buffer using LSS.

+Overview: Kernel calls EnterV86 to start running a real mode ISR.
+When IRET is trapped by the monitor, ShootdownV86 is called.

+V86 is a USER context.
+The monitor is technically KERNEL, but it cannot be interrupted so it does not matter.

 ## Interaction with scheduler